Management of Similarity

 This should not be interpreted to mean saying yes to everything all the time.
 It is not a prescription for beatitude.
 This is really just about saying yes to the things you want and which are in your interests.
 You might think that this is a case you have well in hand.
 Most likely, not so.

-Romance novels are interesting precisely because the main characters are not saying yes, and the reader knows they shall.
+Consider that romance novels are interesting precisely because the main characters are not saying yes, and the reader knows they shall.
 This trope is not considered ridiculous because it is based on a ‘feature’ of the human being.

 Accepting a gift is difficult because the terms are unspoken.
 You don’t know what kind of expectations will arise if you say yes.
 The answer is the obvious one: you say yes to the giver, not the gift.
 If the giver is similar to you functionally, then there is nothing to worry about.
 (Or rather, if that is the source of your worry, you have much deeper problems than receiving a gift.
 Let’s be clear about this: being a bad person is a separate problem, and a pre-emptive problem.)
 The goal is not to say yes in a broken situation, but rather, to cultivate a situation in which you may say yes without worry.